mattdesl/canvas-testbed/readme.md

 - `onResize` a callback for after the canvas has been resized; will not be called if the resize event is ignored
 - `width`, `height` to specifiy an explicit width or height of the canvas. if either is specified, the resize events will be ignored.

+You can also pass any of the options of [canvas-app](https://www.npmjs.org/package/canvas-app), which this module builds on.

 # testing with beefy

 First install beefy: